-As mentioned, manuscripts should be typed double-spaced in Arial 12point font.
+As mentioned, manuscripts should be typed double-spaced in Arial 12-point font.
 The same font is used throughout the manuscript - headings, chapter titles, page numbers, table of contents, etc. should be in Arial, 12 point font.
-Paragraphs should be indented 1⁄2 inch, or five spaces.
+The first lines of paragraphs should be indented 1⁄2 inch, or five spaces.
 The margins throughout the manuscript should be as follows: left margin, one and one-half inches (11⁄2"); right margin, one inch (1"); top and bottom margins, one and one fourth inches (11⁄4").
-Pages should be set up to print single-sided, not double- sided.
+Pages should be set up to print single-sided, not double-sided.